FoxinTale/Modpack-Installer/README.md

 Rearranged the main options.
 Split the downloader and file verification.
 Added contact information for bug reports.
 Added ability to select between the multiple resource packs, and also included a credits window that pops up while the pack is downloading.
 Oh, and over 1,000 lines of additional code.
 Redid how the main options were chosen.
 And, finally..fixed a few grammatical errors.

+### Minor update 11-17-2019
+Removed the usage of the memory adjuster, as it seems to not work anymore.
+It is still there, but unused while I fix it.
+Redid the modpack installation verification.

 #### What is the WTFPL?
 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.